 While not directly related to sending emails, it’s a good goal that you should always have in the back of your head.
 Growing a healthy, engaged email list directly translates to a larger number of people that you can reach out to.
 The best part of building an email list is that people signing up for it voluntarily offer their contact info.
 They WANT to hear from you.
 Make the most of it!

-One of the most common strategies of growing an email list is to offer a freebie (or a lead magnet) that your site visitor can download in exchange for their emails.
+One of the most common strategies for growing an email list is to offer a freebie (or a lead magnet) that your site visitor can download in exchange for their emails.
 Hubspot is one of the best examples of this strategy; their blog is loaded with useful freebies and they allow you to download their posts in a PDF format as well.

 Related KPI: email list subscriber number